jammer312/discording/README.md

-attempt at making discord bot
+Working discord bot serving as bridge between byond ss13 (tg/reen) and discord.
+Still *a little bit* messy, but still..